spaansba/react-hover-slop/README.md

 ## Visual Debugging

 Adds a visual border around the element for debugging your slop boxes.

  <img src="./public/HoveSlopDebugMode.jpg" alt="Adds a visual border around the element for debugging your slop boxes. ">

+## Changelog

+For a detailed list of changes between versions, see the [CHANGELOG](https://github.com/yourusername/react-hover-slop/blob/main/CHANGELOG.md).

 ## License